Geometric DIY Wood Wall Art

 An important note – I didn’t glue anything at this point other than the frame.
 I just laid all of the pieces in there until it was full, then I went back in to glue it down.
 I didn’t want to end up stuck with something that wasn’t going to work, and it was really easy to glue it all on once all was said and done.

-As far as measuring the pieces, all I did was bring each piece over to my art, lay it roughly where I wanted it, and used a pencil to mark where I needed to cut, and the angle I needed to cut at (it helped to draw a quick line reminding me which direction the angle needed to go, so I didn’t accidentally cut in the wrong direction).
+As far as measuring the pieces, all I did was bring each piece over to my art and lay it roughly where I wanted it.
+Then, I used a pencil to mark where I needed to cut, and the angle I needed to cut at.
 Then, I cut my wood and laid the piece where it belonged.
 Super simple.
 I swear.

 Great work on this project Amanda!
 It’s great to see how positive you remain even with some of the negative feedback you received.